MoneyGram: MoneyGram International (1998–present)

 In April 1998, Viad Corp acquired MoneyGram Payment Systems Inc. for $287 million.
 MoneyGram was then folded into Viad's Travelers Express in Minneapolis.
 In November 2000, the MoneyGram brand and business was sold to Travelex as part of its acquisition of Thomas Cook Financial Services for £400m.
 In 2003, Travelers Express gained full ownership of the MoneyGram network, including MoneyGram International.
 Later that year, Viad spun off Travelers Express as an independent company.
-In January 2004 Travelers Express was renamed to MoneyGram International Inc. In June 2004, Viad sold MoneyGram and it became a publicly traded, individual entity.
+In January 2004, Travelers Express was renamed to MoneyGram International Inc. In June 2004, Viad sold MoneyGram and it became a publicly traded, individual entity.

 By 2006, MoneyGram International had expanded internationally to include over 96,000 agents in regions such as the Asian-Pacific, Eastern Europe, and Central America.
 The company had also introduced additional services such as bill payment and online money transfers.

-During the financial crisis of 2007–2008, MoneyGram's shares fell 96 percent from 2007 to 2009.
+During the 2008 financial crisis, MoneyGram's shares fell 96% from 2007 to 2009.
 It lost more than $1.6 billion from investments in securities backed by risky mortgages in 2008, and the losses led the company to sell a majority stake to Thomas H. Lee Partners and Goldman Sachs in exchange for a cash infusion.
 During the drop, U.S. Bancorp shifted its money transfer services to Western Union.
 The company became profitable again in 2009.

 Amid MoneyGram's turnaround, Pamela Patsley became the executive chairwoman of the company in January 2009 and was later named CEO in September of that year.
-In November 2010, MoneyGram officially relocated its global headquarters to the city of Dallas, Texas.
+In November 2010, MoneyGram officially relocated its global headquarters to Dallas, Texas.
 The company continues to maintain global operations and information technology centers in Minneapolis, Minnesota.